Scrabble is a popular board-and-tile word game where two, three, or four players interlock lettered tiles to form words and score points.

 Note: Super Scrabble game board has 441 grid squares (21 cells high by 21 cells wide).

-A game of standard Scrabble rules uses one hundred (100) letter tiles.
-But, there will only be 98 tiles that contain letters and associated point values.
+A game of standard Scrabble rules uses one hundred (100) tiles.
+Even so, there will only be 98 tiles that contain a letter and associated point value.

 There will be two (2) blank tiles without letters or point values.
 The two 'wild tiles' allow players to nominate any letter when played on the board.
-Blank tiles do not have any point values.
+However, blank tiles do not contain any point values.

 Note: The special rules of Scrabble word game apply to playing a blank tile.
 The nominated letter must remain in play as the substituted letter.

 Unlike many of the games for children and adults, Scrabble rules do not begin with a coin toss.
 Instead, players take a single tile from the bag of 100 letter tiles.

 They do so without looking inside the Scrabble bag.
 Thus, the choice of letter is based more on luck than skill to start the game.